-- (1) Block one-hour average--An hourly average of data, collected starting at the beginning of each clock hour of the day and continuing until the start of the next clock hour (e.g., from 12:00:00 to 12:59:59). - (2) Continuous Monitoring--Monitoring for which readings are recorded at least once every 15 minutes.
+(1) Block one-hour average--An hourly average of data, collected starting at the beginning of each clock hour of the day and continuing until the start of the next clock hour (e.g., from 12:00:00 to 12:59:59).

+(2) Continuous Monitoring--Monitoring for which readings are recorded at least once every 15 minutes.

-(3) Hutchinson County sulfur dioxide (SO2) nonattainment area--The portion of Hutchinson County designated by the United States Environmental Protection Agency as nonattainment for the 2010 SO2 National Ambient Air Quality Standard, 40 Code of Federal Regulations §81.344.
+(3) (2) Hutchinson County sulfur dioxide (SO2) nonattainment area--The portion of Hutchinson County designated by the United States Environmental

+Protection Agency as nonattainment for the 2010 SO2 National Ambient Air Quality

+Standard, 40 Code of Federal Regulations §81.344, as published on March 26, 2021 (86)

+Federal Register 16055), effective April 30, 2021.

+(3) Pipeline quality natural gas--Natural gas containing no more than 0.25 grain of hydrogen sulfide and 5 grains of total sulfur per 100 dry standard cubic feet.

+(a) The owner or operator may not change the Regulated Entity Number (RN) or emission point number (EPN) designation of any source subject to §112.200 of this title (relating to Applicability) or otherwise contravene any of the control requirements in this section without the prior approval of the executive director and the United States Environmental Protection Agency (EPA).

-- (a) Sulfolene Handling Area (EPN F-M2A) emissions may not exceed the following: - (1) the emissions from the sulfolene building and trailer(s) at that location (EPN F-M2A_1 in the attainment demonstration modeling) may not exceed 0.98 pound per hour (lb/hr) sulfur dioxide (SO_2); and - (2) the emissions from the parking/storage area for trailer(s) with sulfolene (EPN F-M2A_2 in the attainment demonstration modeling) may not exceed 1.00 lb/hr SO_2 . - (b) The combined emissions from the North Flare (EPN FL-1) and South Flare (EPN FL-2) may not exceed 430.00 lb/hr SO_2 . - (c) The owner or operator may request an alternate means of control under the provisions of §112.232(k) of this title (relating to Control Requirements).
+(a) (b) EPN F-M2A (Sulfolene Handling Area (EPN F-M2A) emissions may not exceed the following:

+(1) the emissions from the sulfolene building and trailer(s) at that location (EPN F-M2A_1 in the attainment demonstration modeling) may not exceed 0.98 1.00 pound per hour (lb/hr) sulfur dioxide (SO2); and

+(2) the emissions from the parking/storage area for trailer(s) with sulfolene (EPN F-M2A_2 in the attainment demonstration modeling) may not exceed 1.00 0.98 lb/hr SO2.

+(b) (e) The combined emissions from the EPN FL-1 (North Flare (EPN FL-1) and EPN FL-2 (South Flare (EPN FL-2) may not exceed 430.00 lb/hr SO2.

+(c) (d) The owner or operator may request an alternate means of control under the provisions of §112.232(k) of this title (relating to Control Requirements). alternative SO2 emission limit if dispersion modeling and analysis consistent with the most recent attainment demonstration confirms the alternative limit will not increase the modeled regulatory design value in the nonattainment area.
+The alternative limit and any deviations from the modeling methodology from the most recent attainment demonstration must be approved by the executive director and the EPA.

-(a) For the Sulfolene Handling Area (EPN F-M2A), the owner or operator shall track hourly the weight of sulfolene stored and shall monitor the temperature on an hourly basis inside the sulfolene handling building and each trailer containing sulfolene.
+(a) For the EPN F-M2A (Sulfolene Handling Area (EPN F-M2A), the owner or operator shall track hourly the weight of sulfolene stored and shall monitor the temperature on an hourly basis inside the sulfolene handling building and each trailer containing sulfolene.
 The emissions from EPN F-M2A must be calculated as follows: